Taking care of yourself and your family

 - Make a living will.
 Powers of Attorney, Health Care Advance Directives, and a Living Will are absolute necessities.
 That way, if you are no longer able to make decisions, your financial affairs will be handled responsibly and your wishes related to healthcare will be carried out.
 Select people who you trust and are capable of taking on the responsibility.

 - Protect your estate from being decimated by taxes.
 Without careful planning, the assets you leave your family could be reduced significantly by taxes.
-In 2012, $5.12 million of an estate is excluded from estate taxes with a 35% federal estate tax rate on the balance.
-Under current law, in 2013 and later, the estate exclusion reduces to $1 million, with as much as 55% of the rest of an estate potentially going to taxes.
+In 2014, $5.34 million of an estate is excluded from estate taxes with a 40 percent federal estate tax rate on the balance.
+Under current law, if you are married and the first spouse does not fully utilize their exclusion amount, the balance can be transferred (or ported) to the surviving spouse under certain circumstances.
 Trusts, gifts, charitable donations, and life insurance can help minimize estate taxes.

 - Consider contributions that live on.
 If you structure your lifetime and post-mortem charitable giving properly, using a portion of your estate to fund things like a college scholarship or charitable program can provide you with tax and income advantages while you’re alive